What Are Backup Offers in Real Estate?

 You Are Under Contract

-You will probably still look at homes while you are waiting to see how the backup offer plays out.
+You will probably still look at homes while waiting to see how the backup offer plays out.
 During this search, you may find another home that works just as well.
-It may even be better, or be priced lower, or be in a location that you want to live in more.
+It may even be better, be priced lower, or be in a location where you want to live in more.

 Do You Really Want It?

-If the initial buyer determines that he or she does not want the home, it will probably be for a good reason.
+If the initial buyer determines that they do not want the home, it will probably be for a good reason.
 Maybe the inspection showed that the roof is falling apart.
-Or maybe the neighbors turned out the be really unpleasant.
-Maybe home prices have been dropping quickly and he or she realizes the offer made was too much.
+Could the buyers have discovered the neighbors are really unpleasant?

 Often, if the first buyer has a major issue with the house, you will have the same problem.